Mary Egan (1922-1981)

 Mary Egan died after a long illness in April 1981, aged 59.
 The Ballarat College of Advanced Education Annual Report stated: '1981 was a sad year for the staff of the School of Education.
 Miss Mary Egan who was a loved and respected member of staff, having joined the staff of Ballarat Teachers' College in 1958, died on April 4.
 Various projects in memory of Miss Egan's outstanding contribution to the College are being implemented.'

 A collection of specialist teaching books in the E.J.
-Barker Library is named as a memorial to Mary Egan, recognizing the level of respect she had obtained within the educational community.
+Barker Library is named as a memorial to Mary Egan, recognising the level of respect she had obtained within the educational community.
 A photo displayed with the collection states: 'This Curriculum Laboratory, which contains many books and teaching materials left to the college in her will, is dedicated in memory of Mary Egan, a wonderful teacher, lecturer and adviser.'
 A framed photograph of Mary Egan is still located in the School of Education Staff Room at the Mt Helen Campus.

 This biography prepared by Clare Gervasoni, 18 January 2006